Minisforum MS-02 Ultra Internal Hardware Overview

 In the consumer world, we have seen the occasional video card with M.2 slots included.
 But this is a bit more unique in pairing up a NIC with M.2 slots.
 The E810 controller itself is fed by the 4 PCIe Gen4 lanes coming from the CPU, ensuring minimal latency and no PCIe bandwidth contention with other devices hanging off the chipset.
 Meanwhile, the two M.2 2280 slots are presented to the chipset as, well, a pair of M.2 slots.

 The M.2 slots here are the hardest ones to get to.
-They are also the slowest: while the hardware technically supports Gen4 x4 operation, Minisforum limits them to Gen3 x4 by default for compatibility/stability reasons.
+They are also the slowest: while the hardware technically supports Gen4 x4 operation, Minisforum runs them at Gen3 x4 by default for compatibility/stability reasons (leaving it to the user to enable Gen4 at their own risk).
 Presumably, the company is not entirely confident in extending PCIe Gen4 signaling further through their card.
 Consequently, these are M.2 slots 3 and 4 for a reason: there is no reason to use them unless the first two slots on the motherboard itself are already in use.

 The card itself is actively cooled, utilizing a blower that sits over the M.2 cards and E810 controller.
 As a result, it is necessary to remove the card and then the blower from the card to access the M.2 slots on it.